Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Formalism

+{From the perspective of a wave packet, only the local environment within its spatial extent is accessible.
+When the external potential varies slowly on this scale, the Hamiltonian in the vicinity of $\bm{x}_c$ can be regarded as translationally invariant and approximated by a reference Hamiltonian $\hat{H}_c[\hat{\bm{x}},\hat{\bm{p}}]$ with $\hat{\bm{x}},\hat{\bm{p}}$ being the position and momentum operators.
+Translation invariance enables the definition of local Bloch states, which serve as a basis for the wave function of the wave packet.
+Moreover, $\hat{H}_c$ parametrically depends on $\bm{x}_c$ as well as the parameter $\tau$, denoted as $\Hhat_c = \Hhat_c[\hat{\xvec}, \hat{\pvec}; (\xvec_c, \tau)]$.
+Here $\tau$ encapsulates the time-dependence of the Hamiltonian.
+The leading-order difference between the original Hamiltonian $\hat{H}$ and $\hat{H}_c$ can be described by the gradient correction $\hat{H}_1$~\cite{sundaram1999wave} where

+The spatiotemporal dependence of the Hamiltonian could be induced, for instance, by electric and magnetic fields, magnetization texture, or lattice displacements.
+For example, one can consider a wave packet moving in a crystal with slowly varying magnetization texture $\bm{m}(\bm{x},\tau)$.
+Given the wave packet center $\bm{x}_c$ and time-dependent parameter $\tau$, one can find the local magnetization configuration $\bm{m}(\bm{x}_c,\tau)$.
+We assume that $\bm{m}$ varies slowly across the scale of the wave packet.
+Thus we can replace the magnetization configuration with $\bm{m}(\bm{x}_c,\tau)$ to obtain a local Hamiltonian $\Hhat_c$ that has the translation symmetry of the unperturbed crystal.
+The gradient correction Hamiltonian $\hat{H}_1$ is treated perturbatively, where $\grad_{\xvec_c} \Hhat(\xvec_c, \tau)$ also has the same translation symmetry as the unperturbed crystal.}

-The local Hamiltonian \(\Hhat_c\) retains the periodicity of the unperturbed crystal.
-The corresponding Bloch bands and Bloch wave functions satisfying:
+{ The translation invariance of the local Hamiltonian $\Hhat_c$ enables the definition of the instantaneous local Bloch bands and Bloch wave functions that depend on parameters $(\xvec_c, \tau)$:

-where \(\qvec\) is the Bloch wave vector, and \(E_{c,n}(\qvec, \xvec_c, \tau)\) denotes the Bloch band energy.
-For simplicity, we focus on a single band, omitting the band index in our notation.
-Both the wave packet center \(\xvec_c\) and time \(\tau\) parametrically influence the Bloch states and the band energy.
+where $\qvec$ is the Bloch wave vector, and $E_{c,n}$ denotes the $n$-th Bloch band, and $|\psi_{n,\qvec}\rangle$ is the corresponding Bloch wave function.
+We focus on the abelian case with nondegenerate bands.
+The translation invariance of $\grad_{\xvec_c} \Hhat(\xvec_c, \tau)$ enables the evaluation of the gradient correction induced intra- and inter-band couplings on the local basis.}